Fe-Ti/rastertokpsl-re/README.md

+# About the project rastertokpsl-re

+Kyocera KPSL filter for CUPS licensed under the Apache License Version 2.0.
+See the file "LICENSE" for more information.

+The reason for development is unexpected printing errors with the original driver.
+The problem in the non ASCII encoding of the file names for printed files.

 # Tasklist:

  - [x] make it possible to build on Linux (at least on Devuan)
- - [x] add some other ppd files (the main goal is to get an opensource driver for my lovely FS-1060DN)
+ - [x] add some other ppd files
  - [ ] create a list of required packages
  - [ ] update main readme (add requirements and manual for buiding the driver)
- - [ ] rewrite the most part in C++ or just  improve the code (as a summer project)
  - [ ] improve CmakeLists (maybe not)
+ - [ ] rewrite the most part in C++ as a summer project {just because :-)}

 # Requirements

 To build the project you need Cmake and GCC (I haven't tested that code with Clang and other compilers).
 Also you need CUPS and its (development) libraries.
 Below there is a list of package names required for buiulding in different systems.

-_(**Note**: currently there is only one entry for Debian and Devuan, and it's not full due to the fact that I do not have "clean" environment, e.g. I already have compilers, cmake and other stuff)_
+_(**Note**: currently there is only one entry (for Debian and Devuan), and it's not full due to the fact that I do not have a "clean" environment, e.g. I already have compilers, cmake and other stuff)_

 #### Devuan|Debian